Rookout/docs/docs/installation-overview.md

 </div>
 </div>

+### 3. Create Workspace

-3. Create a new Workspace and give it a meaningful name.
+Create a new Workspace and give it a meaningful name.

+### 4. Load your Source Code

-4. Load your Source Code into the Rookout IDE from either Github or from your local file system.
+Load your Source Code into the Rookout IDE from either Github or from your local file system.

 ![Add Source](/img/screenshots/quick_start_3.png)

+### 5. Add a Rule Point

-5. Add a Rule Point at the line of code you wish to debug, just as if you were adding a Breakpoint in your own IDE.
+Add a Rule Point at the line of code you wish to debug, just as if you were adding a Breakpoint in your own IDE.

 ![Add Rule](/img/screenshots/quick_start_4.png)

+### 6. Run your App

-6. Run your app and trigger the code you are trying to debug.
+Run your app and trigger the code you are trying to debug.

+### 7. Watch the Debug Message

-7. Watch the Debug Message in the Rookout IDE.
+Watch the Debug Message in the Rookout IDE.

+And that's it, you're done :)

 ![Debug Message](/img/screenshots/quick_start_5.png)